 - 2 cups chilled heavy whipping cream

-- To make the crust: Process the cookies in a food processor fitted with a metal blade until ground to coarse crumbs.
+- To make the crust: Preheat oven to 400° F. Process the cookies in a food processor fitted with a metal blade until ground to coarse crumbs.
 Pour in the melted butter and pulse until the butter is thoroughly combined.
 Press the mixture evenly over the bottom and up the sides of a 9-inch pie plate.

 - To make the filling: Using a mixer fitted with a paddle attachment, beat the yolks and the egg in a large bowl on high speed about 5 minutes, until thick.
 In a small bowl, combine the gelatin and creme de menthe; let soften for 5 minutes.

-- In a medium saucepan, combine the water and sugar and simmer until the mixture reaches the soft ball stages, registering between 234 and 240 degrees F on a candy thermometer.
+- In a medium saucepan, combine the water and sugar and simmer until the mixture reaches the soft ball stages, registering between 234° F and 240° F on a candy thermometer.
 In a slow, thin stream, add the sugar mixture to the egg mixture, mixing on low speed the entire time.
 Add the creme de menthe mixture and beat on medium-high speed about 5 minutes, until the mixture has thickened and cooled.
 Add the marshmallow creme and mint extract; continue beating on medium speed about 2 minutes.
 The mixture will be very gooey.

 - In another large bowl, whip the cream on high speed, using a mixer fitted with a whisk attachment, until stiff peaks form.
 Fold the whipped cream into the marshmallow mixture and pile it into the prepared crust.
 (There will be enough filling to mound it higher than the edges of the pie plate, which gives it a great look.)
 Cover the pie and freeze at least 6 hours or overnight.
 The pie will keep in the freezer, well wrapped, for 2-3 weeks.
-Serve it frozen.
-Slice it and cover the slices with warmed hot fudge sauce.
+Serve frozen.